-- Find the TEST patient (ask the practice for their name- for these tasks we will use the name 'Peter Pan' substitute this with your practice test patient name). - What is their date of birth, address, and NHS number?
-Can you find out where to look for these registration details? - What main medical problems have they had?
+- Find the TEST patient (ask the practice for their name- for these tasks we will use the name 'Peter Pan' substitute this with your practice test patient name). - What is their date of birth and address and NHS number?
+Can you find out where to look for the registration details? - What main medical problems have they had?